sajidahmed21/Poppin/deliverables/product.md

 browse what's happening in the area, and decide on which event to attend, is not social at all.

-`PRODUCT` is a social network for events, enabling the end-user to discover events in his/her vicinity which cater to his/her preferences.
+`Poppin` is a social network for events, enabling the end-user to discover events in his/her vicinity which cater to his/her preferences.
 How we cater to personal interests through the use of "communities" is the key factor differentiating us from competitors.

-The `PRODUCT` mobile application (iOS & Android) provides the end-user with an interactive map and event listing, featuring all events within traveling distance, providing a search and filters for __start time__, __duration__, __size of event__, __event type__, __community__, __exclusivity__, amongst other event features.
+The `Poppin` mobile application (iOS & Android) provides the end-user with an interactive map and event listing, featuring all events within traveling distance, providing a search and filters for __start time__, __duration__, __size of event__, __event type__, __community__, __exclusivity__, amongst other event features.

 Users can click on an event they are interested in attending to see more information, to see which of their friends are attending, and to chat with users at the event or others who are also interested in attending.

 ##### Event Features